 If instrumentation is configured and enabled for a server instance, diagnostic context is enabled by default, so selecting Enable or Disable on this Console page will have no effect.
 To configure instrumentation, see Configure instrumentation for a diagnostic system module.

 Note: If you configure instrumentation, you can further configure the dye vector in the DyeInjection monitor to identify certain attributes of requests, for example originating users and originating addresses.
 You can then configure dye masks in other diagnostic monitors to control which requests are handled by those monitors.
-For more information, see "Configuring the DyeInjection Monitor to Manage Diagnostic Contexts" in Configuring and Using the WebLogic Diagnostic Framework.
+For more information, see "Configuring the DyeInjection Monitor to Manage Diagnostic Contexts" in Configuring and Using the Diagnostics Framework for Oracle WebLogic Server.